oTTeuMsTudio/teach-me-rust-deepseek/README.md

 # Studying AI Engineering (Agentic Workflow Machine)
 ## Building UI Layer for Knowledge Work (CRUD Application) (end-to-end personal branding workflow machine)
 ### Agent with minimal requiremnts is doing what?
 Task in multiagentic internet is?:
-- run on 4o or Sonnet 3.5,
+- run on whatever appropriate LLM there is,
 - Ability to crawl LinkedIn and X to identify post and voices for certain keywords each day,
 - Aggregate and analyze top posts,
 - Idea Generation,